pinae/MailBlinker/README.md

 Blink the capslock LED if new mails are on the IMAP-server.

 Change `imap_connection.py` to use your credentials for your IMAP-Server.
-Google users mith 2-factor-auth may have to generate a App-Password for this.
+Google users with 2-factor-auth may have to generate a App-Password for this.

 Execute the script with root privileges: